 Braces and teens have always gone together, but recent years have seen an uptick in the number who are seeking care.
 2 Everywhere you go, smiles are getting better, and that increases the pressure on both parents and kids to keep up appearances.
 Not only that, but better health education has highlighted the importance of oral hygiene, which is a general indicator of overall health.

-All of which is inspiring teenagers and their parents to pay a little more attention to the beauty and wellbeing of their teeth—arguably their most important (and most visible) asset as they move forward in life.
+All of this is inspiring teenagers and their parents to pay a little more attention to the beauty and wellbeing of their teeth—arguably their most important (and most visible) asset as they move forward in life.

-Adults and Braces
+Adults And Braces

 The reasons are no doubt the same for adults as they are for teens: When you combine rising standards and better technology with the prevalence of crowded or misaligned teeth, the growth in people seeking orthodontic treatment is hardly surprising.